aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-l3-interfaces-settings.md

                     metric: <int; 0-4294967295>
                     interface: <str>

-                # IPv6 static routes to be configured on every device when this interface is configured.
+                # IPv6 static routes to be configured on every device where this interface is configured.
                 ipv6_static_routes:
                   - prefix: <str>
                     next_hop: <str>